Tyler Meade

 Early Civil Work: Tyler turned to civil practice in 1998.
 Over the next few years, he was part of the defense team in a civil RICO class action that settled for $330 million, and was part of the plaintiffs’ steering committee in a mass tort case.

 The Meade Firm: Tyler founded his own civil litigation firm in 2004.
-For two decades, he represented plaintiffs and defendants in high value contract disputes, civil RICO and securities fraud cases, class actions, unfair competition cases, large cases involving condominiums and fractional properties, and disputes involving technology companies.
+For two decades, he represented plaintiffs and defendants in high value contract disputes, civil RICO and securities fraud cases, class actions, unfair competition cases, and disputes involving technology companies.

 General Counsel: Tyler is Chief Legal Officer of Gemini, which operates licensed, fully regulated digital asset exchanges in North America and Europe and serves users around the world.
 In addition, Gemini is a digital asset custodian, including for exchange traded funds and other institutional users through its New York-based limited purpose trust company, Gemini Trust Company, LLC.